pahadiaarun/Weather-App/README.md

 Link: https://guileless-melomakarona-bdcc2f.netlify.app/

--This is a weather application developed with React that utilizes APIs to provide real-time weather information.
+- This is a weather application developed with React that utilizes APIs to provide real-time weather information.

 # Features
 - Display the current weather forecast based on the user's location.